Rigorous Function Calculi in Ariadne: Introduction

 Many problems in applied mathematics are formulated in terms of functions.
 Examples include trajectories and flow tubes of ordinary differential equations, crossing times for hybrid systems, feedback for control systems, and state spaces and solutions of partial differential equations.
 To be able to solve such problems reliably using computational software, we need to be able to work with functions in a \emph{natural}, \emph{rigorous}, and \emph{efficient} way!
 Rigour is especially important in mathematical proofs, verification of safety-critical systems, and long chains of reasoning.

-The \Ariadne\ software package~\citep{BenvenutiBresolinCasagrandeCollinsFerrariMazziSangiovanniVincentelliVilla2008} provides analysis and verification tools for dynamic systems with continuous state spaces.
+The \Ariadne\ software package~\citep{ariadne} provides analysis and verification tools for dynamic systems with continuous state spaces.
 This includes nonlinear hybrid systems in which continuous evolution is interspersed with discrete events triggered by conditions on the continuous state.
-This is a very general and complex problem, and requires functionality for many different operations, including solution of algebraic and differential equations, and of constrained feasibility problems, and requires general-purpose software.
-The computational kernel of \Ariadne\ was subsequently developed, based on rigorous numerical methods for working with real numbers, functions and sets in Euclidean space, using techniques such as interval arithmetic, automatic differentiation and polynomial function models as a foundation.
-The purpose of this paper is to describe the low-level operations on sets and functions that have been used to build up the high-level algorithms for the analysis of hybrid systems in \Ariadne.
+This is a very general and complex problem, and requires functionality for many different operations, including solution of algebraic and differential equations and of constrained feasibility problems, and requires general-purpose software.
+The computational kernel of \Ariadne\ was subsequently developed, based on rigorous numerical methods for working with real numbers, functions and sets in Euclidean space.
+Previous publications~\citep{BenvenutiBresolinCasagrandeCollinsFerrariMazziSangiovanniVincentelliVilla2008,CollinsBresolinGerettiVilla2012ADHS} have focused on the use of \Ariadne\ for reachability analysis of systems.
+The purpose of this paper is to describe the low-level functionality of \Ariadne\ that has been used to build up the high-level algorithms, with a focus on the support for working with Euclidean functions.
+We shall illustrate the functionality with snippets of real C++ code; this code works under \Ariadne~Release~2.5~\citep{ariadne-2.5}.

-The computational kernel of \Ariadne\ is written in C++, with a Python interface for easy scripting.
-It provides complete support for the operations of rigorous numerics described in Section~\ref{sec:rigorousnumerics}.
-The main functionality is based around standard abstract \emph{interfaces} which can be implemented in various ways.
-Interfaces for various \emph{solvers} are also defined, with each solver being required to implement a closely-related set of operations.
-In order to make the package as self-contained as possible, and because existing software libraries did not meet requirements on functionality, it was decided to implement all necessary operations within the package itself, including the core operations of interval arithmetic, linear algebra, automatic differention, and polynomial arithmetic.
+The computational kernel of \Ariadne\ provides complete support for the operations of rigorous numerics described in Section~\ref{subsec:rigorousnumerics}.
+This includes interval arithmetic, solution of linear equations, automatic differentiation, affine and polynomial function models, solution of algebraic and differential equations.
+In order to make the package as self-contained as possible, and because existing software libraries did not meet requirements on functionality, it was decided to implement all necessary operations within the package itself (with the exception of the some basic numerical data types, but including double-precision interval arithmetic).
+The implementation of these operations in \Ariadne\ is described in [0]{Sections~\ref{sec:logicalnumericalalgebraiccalculus}\nobreakdash--\ref{sec:solvingequations}}. \Ariadne\ also contains support for nonlinear optimisation and feasibility (constraint satisfaction) problems, though these will not be described in this paper.